-How effective / efficient / operational was investigation of hate crimes committed in your city by the law enforcement agencies?
+How effective was investigation of hate crimes committed in your city by the law enforcement agencies?

-Kharkiv: Most participants argued that the investigation of such cases is very difficult going and faces very high resistance from the law enforcement agencies.
+Kharkiv: Most participants argued that the investigation of such cases is a very difficult matter and faces very high resistance from the law enforcement agencies.